 Facts and Theories

 A fact or a theory—for example, the fact that a comet will pass by the Earth in 2027—is not protected by copyright.
 If a scientist discovered this fact, anyone would be free to use it without asking for permission from the scientist.
 Similarly, if someone creates a theory that the comet can be destroyed by a nuclear device, anyone could use that theory to create a book or movie.
 However, the unique manner in which a fact is expressed may be protected.
 Therefore, if a filmmaker created a movie about destroying a comet with a nuclear device, the specific way he presented the ideas in the movie would be protected by copyright.

-In some cases, you are not free to copy a collection of facts because the collection of facts may be protectible as a compilation.
-For more information on how copyright applies to facts, refer to Chapter 2.
+In some cases, you are not free to copy a collection of facts because the collection of facts may be protectable as a compilation.

 In a 2003 case, the producers of the television show Survivor claimed that their show was a “new genre” of television show with a unique format combining the elements of “voyeur verité, hostile environment in the deserted island sense, building of social alliances, challenges arising from the game show element, and serial elimination.”
 They sued to prevent a similar reality-competition show called Celebrity.